Libensemble/libensemble/libensemble/tests/balsam_tests/readme.rst

 The standard output will go to file <jobname>.out.
 So in above case this will be job_balsam1.out which will be staged out to $WORKDIR

 In this case 4 ranks per node and 1 node are selected.
-This is for running on the parent application (eg. libensemble).
+This is for running on the parent application (e.g., libEnsemble).
 This does not constrain the running of sub-apps (eg. helloworld), which will use the full allocation available.

-Note that the user jobs (launched in a libensemble job) are registered from within the code.
+Note that the user jobs (launched in a libEnsemble job) are registered from within the code.
 For staging out files, the output directory needs to somehow be accessible to the code.
 For the tests here, this is simply the directory of the test scripts (accessed via the __file__ variable in python).
 Search for dag.add_job in test scripts (eg. test_balsam_1__runjobs.py)

 To list jobs: